marbl/MetagenomeScope/README.md

 pip install git+https://github.com/marbl/MetagenomeScope.git
 ```

+### Troubleshooting your installation

+Getting Graphviz and PyGraphviz installed -- and getting them to communicate
+with each other -- can be tricky.
+I'm looking into ways of making this less
+painful; for now, if you run into problems, please feel free to [contact
+me](#contact) and I'll try to help out.

 ## Visualizing an assembly graph

 Assuming you are currently in the conda environment we just created,